AdobeDocs/workfront.en/help/manage-work/projects/create-and-manage-templates/share-project-template.md

 You can share a template with users, or you can define how the projects that are created from a template will be shared with users by using the following sharing options at the template level.

-When sharing an object in `Adobe Workfront`, you allow other users to view, contribute to, or edit that object.
+When sharing an object in Adobe Workfront, you allow other users to view, contribute to, or edit that object.

-For information about `Workfront` permissions, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For information about Workfront permissions, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 For information about the permissions you can give users when sharing a template, see [Sharing a template](../../../workfront-basics/grant-and-request-access-to-objects/share-a-template.md).